Think you’re producing good content?

 The frequency with which you publish depends on your content goals and your capability to produce it.
 The more you want to increase traffic to your site, the more content you’ll need.

 An Editorial Calendar

-An editorial calendar is one of the most important components of a strong content plan.
+An editorial calendar is one of the most important components of a strong content development process.

 It’s a project management tool that includes all the nitty gritty details of your content plan, designed for your entire internal editorial and publishing team.

 By the time you’re done reading this post, you’ll know everything you need to know about the editorial calendar, including: